wagtail/wagtail/docs/reference/contrib/redirects.rst

 Once installed, a new menu item called "Redirects" should appear in the "Settings" menu.
 This is where you can add arbitrary redirects to your site.

-Page model recipe of to have redirects created automatically when changing a page's slug, see :ref:`page_model_auto_redirects_recipe`.

 For an editor's guide to the interface, see :ref:`managing_redirects`.

 Automatic redirect creation